TheReallyRealComedian/PipelineIntel_V1/README.md

 ### Data Management

--   **Import**: Upload JSON files with automatic conflict detection.
+-   **Import**: Upload JSON files with automatic conflict detection and foreign key resolution.
 The system provides a detailed preview, allowing you to accept, update, or skip each record before finalizing the import.
 -   **Export**: Generate custom JSON datasets with fine-grained field selection across multiple entities.
 Includes a token counter for LLM prompt engineering.
--   **Inline Editing**: Edit data directly in tables.
+-   **Inline Editing**: Edit data directly in tables for most entities.
 Changes are saved instantly with real-time validation.

+### LLM Chat

+-   Navigate to the "LLM Chat" page to start a conversation.
+-   The chat interface has conversation memory for the current session.
+-   You can define a custom "System Prompt" to guide the AI's behavior and save it to your user profile.
+-   The system can connect to multiple LLM providers, which are configured in the backend.

 ### Table Features

 -   **Sorting**: Click column headers to sort data client-side.
--   **Filtering**: Use dropdown filters on each column to show or hide specific values.
+-   **Filtering**: Use the filter icon on each column header to show or hide specific values.
--   **Column Selection**: Customize which columns are visible in each table.
+-   **Column Selection**: Customize which columns are visible in each table via the "Columns" dropdown.
 -   **Persistence**: Your column visibility preferences are saved in your browser's local storage and applied automatically on future visits.

 ---